LiamPalmqvist/NutButton/README.md

 ## What is a NUT?
 A NUT is a National Underlying Tracer.
 Yes this is a tracker to track trackers.
-Download the latest IPA in the tags section under "latest.ipa"!
+Download the latest IPA in the Releases section under "latest.ipa"!